Danger! Poor Data Quality and How CRM Admins Can Save the Day

 Formalise Data Entry Standards

-Document consistent data entry guidelines aligned to your workflows, providing end-user reference details.
+Document consistent data entry guidelines aligned with your workflows, providing end-user reference details.

-Establishing centralised oversight for approving changes will help to enforce uniformity.
-For instance, if there is a requirement to add a new option to a dropdown list, it should be defined to manage these requests.
-As a result, it should avoid people to make impromptu design changes.
+Establish centralised oversight for approving changes to enforce uniformity.
+For instance, if a new option needs to be added to a dropdown list, it should be managed centrally to avoid impromptu design changes.

 Optimise System Design and Inputs

-Prioritising user experience in data capture is crucial to ensure data quality and adoption.
-Identify improvements to improve form layouts to make it easier for everyone to populate records.
-This should avoid overwhelming people with confusing layouts and irrelevant fields.
+Prioritise user experience in data capture to ensure data quality and adoption.
+Identify improvements to form layouts to make it easier for everyone to populate records.
+Avoid overwhelming people with confusing layouts and irrelevant fields.

 Only Import Cleansed Data

-As data owners, your team will understand its nuances and contexts and will likely be best positioned to remediate quality gaps.
-While partners can provide oversight and tools to uphold governance, the heavy lifting for information integrity starts with internal data stewards.
+Avoid importing issues into a new CRM system if your source data is of questionable quality.
+As data owners, your team understands its nuances and contexts and will likely be best positioned to remediate quality gaps.
+While partners can provide oversight and tools to uphold governance, internal data stewards should handle the heavy lifting for information integrity.

 Construct Role-Based Forms